 Along with medial arthritis, arthritis can also affect the outer or lateral compartment.
 For example, osteoarthritis is one of the most common causes of pain in the outer part of the knee.

-Symptoms include pain outside the knee, swelling and restricted movement, noises such as crepitations, and occasional giving way.
+Symptoms include pain outside the knee, swelling, restricted movement, and noises such as crepitations, as well as occasional giving way.

 Generally, osteoarthritis affects people over the age of 50, although younger people with a history of knee injury (such as an ACL tear) can also develop this condition early.